LucasSteer/lucassteer_website/README.md

   - Special icon for the expansion caret
   - Maybe: expand/collapse all for experience accordions
   - Maybe: tags for experiences
+- Setup some sort of CI to automatically run builds based off of this repository
+- Redesign navbar
+  - Improve visuals of navbar at the mobile breakpoint (maybe a hamburger menu?)
 - Redesign index page
   - More of a bubbled feature highlighting style, rather than blocks of text?
   - a11y issue
     - headings used for name and pronouns abuse heading structure (could be fixed as part of about me / index redesign)
   - modify note about the site regarding accessibility and JavaScript (as JavaScript is required to make certain components accessible, such as the accordions)
-- Redesign navbar
+- Add darkMode
-  - Improve visuals of navbar at the mobile breakpoint (maybe a hamburger menu?)
+  - Redefine primary/secondary colours for darkMode (or one for both light and dark if possible)
+  - Redesign any components necessary to use scaled gray backgrounds instead of shadows
+  - Maybe: add manual toggle for dark mode (will need to check for best practices since I want to use prefers-color-scheme where possible)
 - Redesign logo
   - More readable regardless of background colour (maybe a circle solid background?)
   - Could reduce colours and remove gradients to make the primary colour on the L
-- Setup some sort of CI to automatically run builds based off of this repository